infinityhacks/nginx-tfs/README.md

 **Context**： *http, server*

 Defines connection pool used by TFS module.
 This connection pool caches upstream connections.
+This directive must be defined.

+The connection pool can be regarded as hash table with many buckets.

 The following parameters must be defined: